toniseva/jsPDF-moduuli/README.md

 # jsPDF-moduuli
-react component for creating pdf files
+react component for creating a pdf file